Hrnkas/mcpc-cpp/plan.md

 - Final testing and documentation updates

 ## Conclusion
-This plan outlines the approach for implementing a Message Context Protocol client library in C++ using only the standard library.
+This plan outlines the approach for implementing a Model Context Protocol client library in C++ using only the standard library.
 The design focuses on creating a robust, user-friendly API while maintaining efficiency and reliability.